-- An acquisition fee amounting to 1.0% (or such lower percentage as may be determined by the Trustee-Manager in its absolute discretion) of the acquisition price of vessels acquired directly or indirectly by the Trust, prorated if applicable, to the proportion of the Trust's interest.
+- An acquisition fee amounting to 1.0% (or such lower percentage as may be determined by the Trustee-Manager in its absolute discretion) of the acquisition price of vessels acquired directly or indirectly by the Trust, pro-rated if applicable, to the proportion of the Trust's interest.
 The acquisition fee is payable in the form of cash and/or units (as the Trustee-Manager may elect, such election to be irrevocable and made before the payment of the acquisition fee).
 No acquisition fee is payable on the acquisition of the initial portfolio of vessels. - A disposal fee amounting to 0.5% (or such lower percentage as may be determined by the Trustee-Manager in its absolute discretion) of the sale price of vessels disposed, pro-rated if applicable, to the proportion of the Trust's interest.
 The disposal fee is payable in cash.
-As a gesture of goodwill to the Trust, the Trustee-Manager has waived the divestment fee for the disposal of the two vessels during the financial year ended 31 December 2016.